anthonychu/melcher/content/post/2019-07-14-AzurePolicy-Common-Sense/index.md

 ## Available Azure Policies

 The following tables contains all the policies that are available for production environments.
-I removed all that started with [Deprecated].
+I removed all that started with [Deprecated] (24 as of now).
 I used a [simple powershell script](get-policy.ps1) that exports the available policies so I can use them in this post.
 [Scroll all the way down](#recommendation) if you want to see my recommendation.

 | Name        | Description           |
 |:------------- |:--------------|